mgkrupagmail/FastMergeWithOutBuffer/README.md

 The other overloads accept as input three iterators that are assumed to all point to a single object's data.
 These are all specializations of the aforementioned (four iterator input) overloads.
-These specializations assume that the element _immediately after_ the _last_ element of the left sorted list is also the _first_ element of the right sorted list.
+As usual, these specializations assume that the element _immediately after_ the _last_ element of the left sorted list is also the _first_ element of the right sorted list.